MicrosoftDocs/win32/desktop-src/TaskSchd/c-c-code-example-retrieving-the-task-nextrun-time.md

 ---
 title: C/C++ Code Example Retrieving the Task NextRun Time
 description: This example retrieves the next time the task is scheduled to run and displays that time on the screen.
-This example assumes that the task and the test task already exist on the local computer. ms.assetid: '2134a188-2fd4-4b55-bd9e-3363772080c0'
+This example assumes that the task and the test task already exist on the local computer. ms.assetid: 2134a188-2fd4-4b55-bd9e-3363772080c0
+keywords:
-keywords: ["retrieving task next run time Task Scheduler", "retrieving work item properties Task Scheduler , task next run time"]
+- retrieving task next run time Task Scheduler
+- retrieving work item properties Task Scheduler , task next run time ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # C/C++ Code Example: Retrieving the Task NextRun Time